 The Buzz on Bees

 The ruby-throated hummingbird, found east of the Appalachian Mountains, is New Jersey’s only hummingbird.
 This long-billed bird flaps its wings 70-80 times per second, a pace that requires a considerable amount of energy.
 Hummingbirds are attracted to brightly colored red, orange, or yellow flowers which “advertise” the sweet nectar inside.
 Native plants that co-evolved with hummingbirds usually have tube-shaped flowers, perfectly adapted to fit the hummingbird’s long bill and even longer tongue.
 When a hummingbird dips it bill into the tubular face of the flower, pollen grains brush against it and are carried out and over to the next flower, resulting in pollination.
+Learn how to attract hummingbirds to your yard.

 Butterflies and Moths